interlock-network/interlock-smartcontracts/contract_application/README.md

 We could try to be true to the TCP/IP formalism and think of each application as having it's own socket ($ILOCK token address : application number), but this is overly complicated, perhaps reserved for future, more advanced design.

-The bottom line is that this abstraction is meant to think of smart contracts in terms of a computer.
+The bottom line is that this abstraction is meant to help think of smart contracts in terms of a computer.
 A port is traditionally associated with a particular protocol or logic.
 This is what ports on the $ILOCK token contract do.
 Computers also have the ability to accept or reject incoming socket connections on a port.
 Sockets identify a host with a port.
 Different hosts (running applications) interact with different ports on the computers they connect to.

 The ultimate value in this formalism is to create a consistent and familiar way to network smartcontracts as if they were computers.
 The ultimate purpose of this formalism is to reduce or eliminate the need for off-chain transaction relays.